plone/documentation/docs/install/containers/images/zeo.md

 ```
 And then build the new image and start the container.

 ## Versions

-For a complete list of tags and versions, visit the [plone/plone-zeo page on dockerhub](https://hub.docker.com/r/plone/plone-zeo)
+For a complete list of tags and versions, visit the [`plone/plone-zeo` page on Docker Hub](https://hub.docker.com/r/plone/plone-zeo).

 ## Contribute